 A stay of the civil proceedings may be granted if the court considers that there is a real danger of injustice in the criminal proceedings if the civil proceedings continue.
 The overriding principle is one of balancing the interests of justice between the parties.
-For a recent example of the application of these principles in favour of a company charged with a criminal offence, see Australian Securities and Investments Commission v Australia and New Zealand Banking Group Limited [2019] FCA 964.
+For a recent example of the application of these principles in favour of a company charged with a criminal offence, see Australian Securities and Investments Commission v Australia and New Zealand Banking Group Limited [2019] FCA 964 and in favour of an individual charged with a criminal offence, see Western Freight Management Pty Ltd v Hyde [2023] NSWSC 1247.
 Although each case will be considered on its merits, the courts have become increasingly mindful of giving sufficient weight to the practical legal prejudice to an accused, in light of the privilege against self-incrimination, the cost of multiple legal proceedings and the accused's right in the accusatorial process of criminal proceedings not to disclose any aspect of their defence.
 However, in weighing up the risk of prejudice, courts are also prepared to craft orders guarding plaintiffs against the risk of prejudice of a temporary blanket stay of the civil proceedings.